Intro

 The ADME Components in Detail:

-- Caco-2 permeability: Assesses intestinal absorption using human colon carcinoma cells.
+- Key assays: - Caco-2 permeability: Assesses intestinal absorption using human colon carcinoma cells.

 - PAMPA (Parallel Artificial Membrane Permeability Assay): Measures passive diffusion across artificial membranes.